DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Unsettling Pattern

-As the investigators completed their analysis, they confronted a final, disturbing realization.
-The systems of control they had documented were too sophisticated, too perfectly calibrated to human psychology, and too consistent across cultures and centuries to be the product of random historical development.
+As I completed my analysis, I confronted a final, disturbing realization.
+The systems of control I had documented were too sophisticated, too perfectly calibrated to human psychology, and too consistent across cultures and centuries to be the product of random historical development.

 **The patterns were too perfect.**